 - Medical Student Performance Evaluation

-- Copy of STEP 1 scores (STEP 2 if applicable); Minimum of 230 (No Failures)
+- Copy of STEP 1 scores (While STEP 2 CK is not a requirement, having it complete at the time of application is preferred); Minimum of 240 (No Failures)

 - A personal statement